GgVerb/Fedora/README.md

-a jewelry store făcuse on magic effect on the clienți. sales stile particular.
+a jewelry store focused on magic effect on the clients. sales stile particular.